Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 `files` directory contains all files of your model.

-To run this service let's create another file `main.py`.
+To run this service let's create an another file `main.py`.

 Python
 :   @@snip[main.py](snippets/python/develop-runtime/main.py)

 ## Publish Runtime

-Before we can use the runtime we have to package it into a container.
+Before we can use the runtime, we have to package it into a container.

 Add requirements for installing dependencies.
-Create `requirements.txt` file with the following contents.
+Create a `requirements.txt` file with the following contents.

 ```
 grpcio==1.12.1